Residential Aged Care means assessment

 - are receiving a Home Care Package on or after 1 July 2014.

-We use the following income details for aged care purposes:
+We use the following income details to work out the cost of their aged care:

 - value of financial investments